MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ---
 title: "Frequently asked questions | MicrosoftDocs"
-description: "Frequently asked questions in Dynamics 365 Customer Voice" ms.date: 01/11/2021 ms.service: dynamics-365-customervoice
+description: "Use this topic to know about the frequently asked questions and their answers in Dynamics 365 Customer Voice." ms.date: 01/11/2021 ms.service: dynamics-365-customervoice ms.topic: article
-ms.topic: article